ssesselmann/impulse/README.md

  Installation
  ------------
  This is a beta development version and still unfinished.
- To run the program, download the gs_plot folder, then navigate to the code folder from your terminal and type in at the command prompt;
+ To run the program, download the impulse folder, then navigate to the code folder from your terminal and type in at the command prompt;

  ```
  ~ %  Python3 run.py